ioBroker/ioBroker.javascript/docs/en/blockly.md

 ### Create function from blocks with no return value
 ![Create function from blocks with no return value](img/functions_function_en.png)

-With this block you can combine some repeat sequences into function and than use this function everywhere in current blockly.
+With this block you can combine some repeat sequences into function and then use this function everywhere in current blockly.

 Here is an example of function that just prints into log current time.